anthony-richardson/CogniFuse/README.md

 ### Running a model on the benchmark
 The [run_benchmark.py](train/train_cross_validation.py) script allows users to run any model, whether unimodal or multimodal, on any task, and can be configured through its command line line argments.
 The most important arguments are:
-- `model_name`: The name of the model.
+- `model_name`: The class name of the model.
 This is where a custom model becomes available as option once added to the [models](models) folder
 - `multimodal`: The choice between `1` for multimodal and `0` for unimodal
 - `modality`: In the case of an unimodal model, this decides which modality to use.
 The options are `eeg`, `ppg`, `eda` and `resp`
 - `task`: The task on which the model should be trained and evaluated.
 The available tasks can be found [here](utils/tasks.py) or in the script help menu
 - `cuda`: The choice between `1` for using a cuda device and `0` for using the cpu
 - `device`: The device id, in the case of using a cuda device.
-For Nvidia grpahics cards, this id may be viewed using `nvidia-smi`
+For Nvidia graphics cards, this id may be viewed using `nvidia-smi`
 - All arguments that have been added by the user when overwriting the `add_model_options` function of the custom model class

 More details and a list of all available options for the specific model are provided when adding `--help` or `-h` to the end of the script execution.
 After executing the [run_benchmark.py](train/train_cross_validation.py) script, the results will be stored in the [save](save) directory.
 This includes the model configuration, all model checkpoints as well as the validation and test scores of a 10-fold-cross-validation.